Toughie (frog): Personal characteristics

 Toughie was given his name by Mark Mandica's son Anthony.
 Mark Mandica was Toughie's caretaker for many years at the Atlanta Botanical Garden.

 Toughie did not like to be handled.
 He would pinch a handler's hand in an attempt to "say 'let me go'", according to handler Leslie Phillips.
 She continued with, "For me it is incredibly motivating working with the Rabbs' frog.
 Having him here is a constant reminder of what can potentially happen to other species if we don't continue the conservation work that we do here at the Atlanta Botanical Garden.
 Honestly, it is also nerve-racking at times working with him.
 It can be a challenging balance between leaving him alone as much as possible to avoid undue stress, while still providing the best possible care...
 He is just really cool.
 No other frog I have seen is quite like him.
 He is muscular and has giant webbed feet and big eyes ...
 He is a very handsome frog."
 Handlers tried to touch him as little as possible, but they did weigh him once a week to keep track of his health.

 Featured in projects

 In July 2013, National Geographic featured Toughie and his species in their magazine.
 It is part of The Photo Ark project run by photographer Joel Sartore.
 They also focused on the Atlanta Botanical Garden's Amphibian Conservation Program.

 In 2014, Louie Psihoyos filmed Toughie for his 2015 film Racing Extinction, including footage of Sartore photographing him.
 To promote the film and the extinction crisis, a 30-story series of photographs was projected onto the side of the United Nations Building in New York City in September 2014.
 Included was a photograph of Toughie.

+Toughie was the subject of the 2024 song "The endLing" by Talia Schlanger.